fernandiie/newmanDemoRep/README.md

 ### Test Execution

 Execute the following command to execute all tests within the collections.
->npm test --env-var token='insert here token'
+>npm test --env-var token='insert your token here'